awsdocs/amazon-s3-userguide/doc_source/add-object-metadata.md

 # Editing object metadata in the Amazon S3 console<a name="add-object-metadata"></a>

 You can use the Amazon S3 console to edit metadata of existing S3 objects\.
 Some metadata is set by Amazon S3 when you upload the object\.
-For example, `Content-Length` is the *key* \(name\) and the *value* is the size of the object in bytes\.
+For example, `Content-Length` and `Last-Modified` are system\-defined object metadata fields that can't be modified by a user\.

 You can also set some metadata when you upload the object and later edit it as your needs change\.
 For example, you might have a set of objects that you initially store in the `STANDARD` storage class\.
 Over time, you might no longer need this data to be highly available\.
 So you change the storage class to `GLACIER` by editing the value of the `x-amz-storage-class` key from `STANDARD` to `GLACIER`\.